brevzin/cpp_proposals/2997_common_reference_algo/common-reference-algo.md

 ```
 :::

 It's a bit lengthy, but the important part is that `R` is a range of xvalue [^xvalue] `C` - `Iterator` is just a minimal iterator to achieve that goal (the fact that the iterator is just an input iterator doesn't matter, it just makes the example smaller).
+Note that ranges of xvalues already aren't all that obscure and will become even less so with time - `R` has the same properties as `std::generator<C>`.

 [^xvalue]: The exact same issue comes up for a range of prvalues, arguably in a more surprising way.
 But a range of prvalue is effectively turned into a range of xvalue by way of projecting `identity`, so it's the same behavior.
 Note also that the use `identity` doesn't prevent prvalue elision - `std::invoke` already does that.